joshlevent/Power-BI-Examples/_examples/parse_date_from_filename.md

 …
 ```

-Each workbook contains a table of daily values for every business unit, but the sheet itself has no date column.
+Each workbook contains a table of values for every team in each business unit, but the sheet itself has no date column.
 To analyse the series correctly we must derive the reporting period from the file name.

-### Sample query that lists the workbooks

-## 1 Sample data query (optional)
+## 1 Generate the sample data (optional)

 ```m
 let